-Personal events Maximum Sum Insured increase You or your spouse adopt or give birth to a child The lesser of: You get married, divorced, enter into or end a > 25% of your sum insured at the cover commencement de facto relationship date; and You complete an undergraduate degree at a \$200,000 Government-recognised university > You receive an increase in your earnings of at least 10% in the previous 12 months; or You have a child who starts secondary school.
-The lesser of: You take out, or increase, a mortgage to purchase or improve your home. ▶ 50% of your sum insured at the cover commencement date the value of your new mortgage the value of the latest increase to your existing mortgage; and \$200,000.
+Personal events Maximum Sum Insured increase You or your spouse adopt or give birth to a child The lesser of: You get married, divorced, enter into or end a de facto relationship 25% of your sum insured at the cover commencement date; and You complete an undergraduate degree at a Government-recognised university \$200,000 You receive an increase in your earnings of at least 10% in the previous 12 months; or You have a child who starts secondary school.
+You take out, or increase, a mortgage to purchase or The lesser of: improve your home.
+50% of your sum insured at the cover commencement date the value of your new mortgage the value of the latest increase to your existing mortgage; and \$200,000 .

-Business events Maximum Sum Insured increase
+Business events